One-E2-Team/OISISI_HTMLSE/docs/index.md

-## Welcome to Studentska Služba page
+## Welcome to HTMLSE page

 This is a site for a program developed by Radoš Milićev and Igor Šikuljak.
-The Studentska Služba app is a project asignment - second grading half of the curicculum for the OISISI Subject on Applied Computer Scciences at the Faculty of Technical Sciences in Novi Sad.
+The HTMLSE (HTML Search Engine) is a project asignment - second grading half of the curicculum for the OISISI Subject on Applied Computer Scciences at the Faculty of Technical Sciences in Novi Sad.
 It was realized using Python programming language.

 [Source Code](https://github.com/FmasterofU/OISISI_Python)